Humbugs/Humbugs.github.io/_products/daim-bar.md

 height: 40
 depth: 3
 weight: 0
-meta_description: Daim Bar only .
+meta_description: 'Daim Bar only .
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate, Nuts, Wrapped]
 colour: [Red]